functionguyy/technical_art/C_tutorials/c_variables.md

 ## Scope of variables
 A declared variable may only be use in a function, within a single source file or, multiple source files of the entire program.
+According scope,  variables are categorized in to different scopes and according a variable can be called one of the following names:
+- External variable
+- local variable